Night Train (radio show): Host

+Ted Grossman at the WLRN studios in Miami.

-Ted Grossman hosted the show from its debut in January 1977 until his retirement in December 2024.
+Ted Grossman (1942–2025) hosted the show from its debut in January 1977 until his retirement in December 2024.
 In addition to playing the recordings on his show, Grossman supplied anecdotes and authoritative commentary about the bands and performers, including album notes and assorted trivia.
 He often peppered his show with mentions of the birthdays, deaths, or other anniversaries of jazz notables, past and present.

 Grossman explained his creed in a 2023 interview: "[Duke Ellington] said there’s only two kinds of music.
 Good and bad.
 It doesn’t have to be jazz.
 It just has to be good.
 People say, how do you listen to that old stuff?
 I’ll say, ‘Wait a minute.
 Are they still playing Beethoven?’
 This is not old.
 Art is art."

 Grossman's retirement

 Night Train was pre-empted on December 1, 2024, by a pre-recorded jazz broadcast.
 In a recorded announcement at the beginning of the program, WLRN informed listeners that the absent Grossman had decided to retire and that he would host one more broadcast, a "farewell" show, on December 29, 2024, only four days shy of what would have been the show's 48th anniversary.

 On its final broadcast, the show signed off with a vocal rendition of "The Party's Over" and an instrumental version of "Auld Lang Syne".

+Grossman died eight months later, in August 2025.